chrisduboisaalst/dockerbackup/README.md

 			Name          string   `yaml:"name"`
 			Githubimage   string   `yaml:"githubimage"`

-  Name is the final name to appear in docker ps./n Githubimage is the image to pull.
+  'name' is the final name to appear in docker ps.
+  'githubimage' is the image to pull.

   ## CLI interface
   The program is CLI based.